HatcherBlair/CS-465-FullStack1/README.md

 ## How to Install and Run

-1. Fork the Repo and clone into a local repository
+1. Fork the Repo and clone into a local directory
 2. Navigate to the base project directory and install dependencies

 ```Bash